CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 - mobile: unsupport processing the situation of appearing captcha
 - pc: unsupport processing the situation of appearing captcha

-### renren
+### Renren
 #### Supported modes
-The supported modes of renren include:
+The supported modes of Renren include:
 - pc
 #### Example
-Here is an example to login in renren:
+Here is an example to login in Renren:
 ```python
 from DecryptLogin import login
 lg = login.Login()